Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Harmonious integration: All elements in harmony

 Taste regularly!
-I always buy several bottles of a promising champagne and open one every few years to follow the development.
+I always buy several bottles of a promising champagne and open a bottle every few years to follow the development.

 Food Pairing by Maturity Phases